ABFonseca/filelineserve/README.md

 - Depending on interpretation, the chalenge requests for the return of the API call to be just the string and I return a JSON containg the string
   - Again this was to showcase a more generic API, with organized code.
 If needed, the change to return just the string is changing 1 line and erasing ~5 lines.
 - With more time and if 5GB or bigger files would be something we would have to deal with I would implement the solution mentioned above in the performance section
+- To be able to have the code unit tested I would need to have dependency injection. for this exercise the code was too simple and hard to break into anything smaller than it already is, so in this case it would be hard to test just an isolated part, since there is only one part/responsability
+  - that said, for production code i would put the DI any case to be prepared from begging when we add more funcionality, and even to be run on pipelines before going to Testing/Production environments